 Across the Gran Via metro station is the skyscraper of Telefonica—another amazing structure.
 It was one of the earliest skyscrapers in Europe and Madrid’s highest building till 1952.
 Designed by the American Lewis S. Weeks it has obvious similarities to the I.T.T communications building on Broad street New York—another Weeks design.
 In the case of Telefonica though, the dominant neoclassicism is interrupted by Spanish Baroque ornaments above the main entrance as well as on the clock tower atop the building.

 Walking a few meters past it, I saw something that put a smile on my face—the Museo Chicote.
-At this point let me confess that Chicote is not a museum in the strict sense of the term.
-The art you can find in it, is mixology and the only collection that it has ever hosted was one made of bottles in the basement.
+At this point let me tell you that Chicote is not a museum in the strict sense of the term.
+The art you can find in it, is mixology and the only collection that has ever been hosted was one made of bottles in the basement.
 In case you didn’t get it yet, it’s a bar.
 But not any bar.
 It is Madrid’s first cocktail bar and its history could actually fill a museum on its own.

 I pushed the old revolving door and immediately saw that the place was practically unchanged since the day it was built.
 The Art Deco interior was inspired by Luis Gutierez Soto—the same man who designed Callao building a few blocks away.
 I sat on the bar and ordered a gin & tonic.